stencillogic/astro-float/README.md

 Astro-float (astronomically large floating point numbers) is a library that implements arbitrary precision floating point numbers purely in Rust.

 The library implements the basic operations and functions.
-It uses classical algorithms such as Karatsuba, Toom-3, Schönhage-Strassen algorithm, and others.
+It uses classical algorithms such as Karatsuba, Toom-Cook, Schönhage-Strassen algorithm, and others.

 The library can work without the standard library provided there is a memory allocator.